 Read on to find out how each type of battery is used, their different benefits, and what you need to think about before you decide which option is right for you.

-A lead acid battery that you buy now is little different to one that you could have bought 50 or even 100 years ago.
+A lead-acid battery that you buy now is a little different to one that you could have bought 50 or even 100 years ago.
 The technology has been refined over time, but the fundamentals haven’t changed.

 What are lithium-ion batteries?